awesomemotive/WP-Mail-SMTP/readme.txt

 = Email Log =

 Email Logging lets you log and view all emails sent from your site.
 Email logs are helpful for storing emails for your records, auditing outgoing emails, and debugging during site development.

+But that's just the beginning.
+Our powerful <a href="https://wpmailsmtp.com/log-emails-wordpress/" rel="friend">WordPress email logs</a> unlock extra tools to help you measure email engagement and improve email deliverability:

+##### Resend Emails

+You resend any email or forward it to one or more email addresses, right from your email log.
+From the overview page, you can also resend multiple emails in bulk.
+This is an awesome way to resend emails that failed or forward important emails to an alternative email address.

+##### Track Email Opens and Clicks

+Wondering if an important email was actually opened, or if any links in the email were clicked?
+Our email log lets you <a href="https://wpmailsmtp.com/enable-wordpress-email-tracking/" rel="friend">view open and click tracking stats for your WordPress emails</a>.

+##### Store Email Attachments

+WP Mail SMTP lets you store all of the email attachments that are sent from your WordPress site.
+That makes it easy to review an attachment or archive it locally.

+##### Export Email Logs

+Easily export your WordPress email logs to CSV, EML, or Excel.
+You can filter the email logs before you export and only download the data you need.
+This feature lets you easily create your own deliverability reports.
+You can also use the data in 3rd party dashboards to track deliverability along with your other website statistics.

+##### Print Emails

+Once you've activated email logging, any individual log file can be printed in an easy-to-read format.
+If you want to archive an email log digitally, it's easy to export it to a PDF document too.

+##### Manage Multisite Email Logs Easily

+WP Mail SMTP makes it easy for Network Admins to view and manage email logs for subsites.
+You can access all of your deliverability information from the Network Admin dashboard and quickly switch between subsites.
+That makes it easy to review email logging data for all subsites on one centralized page.

+= Email Reports =

+Email reports make it easy to track deliverability and engagement at-a-glance.
+Your open and click-through rates are grouped by subject line, making it easy to review the performance of campaigns or notifications.
+The report also displays Sent and Failed emails each week so you spot any issues quickly.
+You'll also see an email report chart right in your WordPress dashboard.

+##### Weekly Email Summary

+Get statistics about WordPress emails sent directly into your inbox.
+Our weekly emails reveal how many emails are being sent from your WordPress site, and which ones are getting opens and clicks.
+The Summary also shows you deliverability statistics at-a-glance so you can spot any issues without logging into WordPress.

 = Manage WordPress Emails and Notifications =